Material Insights

 Introduction to Polymers and 3D Printing

 Before 3D Printing, choosing the right material for your project can make or break it.
 There are hundreds of Polymers available on the market with thousands of combinations so selecting the ideal one can be challenging for anybody.
-Fortunately, we here at 3devo have made a model called the Polymer Pyramid or Plastics Pyramid that can help you easily choose your material.
+Fortunately, we here at 3devo use a model called the Polymer Pyramid or Plastics Pyramid that can help you easily choose your material.
 This guide will help innovators and engineers decide which plastic to use, whether you are developing a prototype or recycling plastic waste.

 Polymer Materials and Processability